robusta-dev/robusta/docs/configuration/configuring-sinks.rst

             - namespace: [prod]
               severity: HIGH

-Each attribute expression used in the ``scope`` specification can be 1 item, or a list, where each is either a regex or an exact match
+Each attribute expression used in the ``scope`` specification can be 1 item, or a list, where each is either a `regex <https://docs.python.org/3/library/re.html#re.match>`_ or an exact match.

 ``Scope`` allows specifying a set of ``include`` and ``exclude`` sections: